CentreForDigitalHumanities/gabber/README.md

     ./minegab.py -a | tee -a ./scrapelog.txt

+To redo scraping of accounts, first remove the account from the profiles collection, and then scrape it again:

+    ./minegab.py -d <username> ; ./minegab.py -u <username>

+To scrape the news section, simply run:

+    ./minegab.py -n

 #### Performance

 Performance will increase when multiple scrapers are run simultaneously.
 Ideally, the scrapers would use different outbound IP addresses to decrease the impact of rate-limiting, but performance is already greatly improved when running multiple scrapes from the same node.
 Note that running scrapers from multiple nodes requires replication of the MongoDB backend.